-The College seeks to provide an adult learning environment which is conducive to study and work.
+The College seeks to provide an adult learning environment that is conducive to study and work.
 Children must be actively supervised by their parent, guardian, or responsible adult at all times when they are on college properties.
 College staff, faculty, and administrators have the responsibility to direct the removal of a child in accordance with the "responsibilities of OCCC staff and instructors" section of this statement.
 Due to safety and liability issues, except as otherwise defined, under no circumstances may unsupervised children be on college properties, including playing, roaming, and occupying campus grounds or buildings.
-Any college employee who finds an unaccompanied child on college properties should inform the Dean of Students and/or the Facilities & Public Safety Manager of the location of the child.
+Any college employee who finds an unaccompanied child on college properties should inform the Vice President for Academic & Student Affairs and/or the Facilities & Public Safety Manager of the location of the child.